Tuesday, July 8, 2014

 By this time, it was obvious to Pegi, Di and me that I had the symptoms of malaria.
 The common remedy is an injection of quinine.
 Ever since arriving in Zimbabwe, we had both been taking anti-malarial prophylaxis pills, but they did not prevent malaria—they only made it easier to treat if you got it!
 Well, I had got it!
 We just needed the doctor to examine me and inject me with the quinine.

 It didn’t seem funny at the time, but the doctor was a real character.
 My beard was pretty long in those days.
 After all, I was living in “the bush” where clippers and barbers were not found.
-Every month or so, I would get a haircut and trim in Harare.
+Every month or so, I would get a hair and beard trim in Harare.
 But, the only doctor in Marondera had a really long bushy beard.
 He looked like Billy Gibbons from ZZ Top.
 I have to be honest, his appearance and kind of “dopey” manner didn’t instill much confidence.
-But, we all knew what to do.
-“Examine me and give me that shot of quinine!”
+But, we all knew what he needed to do: “Examine me and give me that shot of quinine!”

-I thought, “Oh just shoot me now . . . with the quinine.”
-He continued to diddle around with the slide under the microscope until someone said, “Well, can you administer an injection of quinine?”
+I thought, “Oh!
+Just shoot me now . . . with the quinine!!!”
+He continued to diddle around with the slide under the microscope until someone said, “Well, can you administer some quinine?”
 He seemed to wake up from his fascination with the polymorph thingies.
-He turned back to me as I lay their on the exam table, finally remembering that I was in the room!
+He turned back to me as I lay there on the exam table, finally remembering that I was in the room!
 He said, “Yes, well, uh . . .
 We can give you a prescription for quinine tablets.
 The pharmacy is closed today, but we can call the pharmacist to come in and dispense the pills.”
+Okay then—pills were fine!
+After seeing the age of his microscope and the length of his beard, I really didn’t want to see some ancient hypodermic needle he probably had stashed in a messy drawer!

 So, the doctor left us to sit and wait for the pharmacist who showed up another 40 minutes later.
-An hour after that, I had taken my first dose and began a really uncomfortable week in bed with intermittent burning fever follow by bone-shattering chills.
-Not fun, but when I remember the doctor and the polymorph thingies, I smile and laugh.
+An hour after that, I had taken my first dose and began a really uncomfortable week in bed with intermittent burning fever followed by bone-shattering chills.
+Not fun, but when I remember the doctor and the “polymorph thingies,” I smile and laugh.

 • “Give to God (their ministry) and God will bless you with riches!